 COE 420 Software Engineering (3-1-3).
 (Cross-listed as CMP 350).
 Introduces the basic principles and practices of software engineering.
 Emphasizes the different phases of the software development process and quality issues.
 Includes the following topics: software life cycle models; general design, implementation and testing issues; specification and design methodologies; model-based approaches to software design; project management; and the use of various design and development tools.
-Prerequisite: COE 311 or CMP 305 or CMP 306.
+Prerequisites: COE 311 or CMP 305 or CMP 306, and COE 312 or CMP 256.
 Lab/Tech fee rate A applies.